-After describing the two models we employ for relation classification, we now portray the data set we use and present results for both SVM and C-LSTM as micro-F1 and macro-F1.
+After describing the two models we employ for relation classification, we now portray the data set we use and present results for both SVM and C-LSTM in detail.
+Results are reported as micro-F1 and macro-F1.
 The latter is the official evaluation score of the SemEval Challenge.
-We describe the experimental setup for both models and compare different feature sets and pretrained embeddings.
+We describe the experimental setup for both models and compare different feature sets and pre-trained embeddings.